tier2tickets/Knowledge-Base/content/integration/custom_rules.rst

 .. image:: images/custom_rules1.png

-To learn which tickets you have at your disposal for your specific ticket system, visit the integration guide for that system
+To learn which variables you have at your disposal for your specific ticket system, visit the integration guide for that system